navunni/navunni.github.io/index.md

 I'm super passionate about roles that involve utilizing data to solve complex problems within different industries, whether it be enterprise-level or public sector oriented.

-In my free time, I enjoy music production, watching the Premier League, and getting my hands on any free politics/history-related book within the [Internet Archive](archive.org).

 ## [Resume](assets/resume.pdf)

 You can view/download my resume by clicking the link above.